imranpollob/react-shop/README.md

-# Lesson-31
+# Lesson-32
-We have separated out our front-end client from our back-end express server that handles our stripe charges.
-In this section we learn how to write our express backend server as well as syncing our client to request our backend to complete a stripe charge!
+We have added some media query styles to our styled components, try as an exercise to convert the appropriate pages to be mobile responsive!

 # How to fork and clone